KhaosResearch/MORPHY/README.md

 1. Requirements
 =======================================================================================

-MORPHY has been developed in Unix machines (Ubuntu and MacOS X) as well as in Windows (MinGW) using the G++ (4.4.7) compiler.
+MORPHY has been developed in Unix machines (Ubuntu and MacOS X) using the G++ (4.4.7) compiler.
 The make utility has been used to compile the software package.

-MORPHY is based on jMetalCpp and requires install two frameworks:
+MORPHY is based on MO-Phylogenetics and requires install two frameworks:

 1) Bio++: a set of C++ libraries for Bioinformatics, including sequence analysis, phylogenetics, molecular evolution and population genetics.
 Home Page:  http://biopp.univ-montp2.fr/

-2) PLL - Phylogenetic Likelihood Library: a highly optimized, parallized software library to ease the development of new software tools dealing with phylogenetic inference.
+2) PLL - Phylogenetic Likelihood Library: a highly optimized, parallized software library to easy the development of new software tools dealing with phylogenetic inference.
 Home Page: Phylogenetic Likelihood Library http://www.libpll.org/

 Bio++ also requeries the CMake utility and Pll requeries Autoreconf utility.